Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

 In this section, we focus on the snapshot at $t\approx 28\,\rm Myr$, which corresponds to approximately $4t_{\rm cc}$ since the onset of the simulations.
 See equation \ref{eq:tcc} for the definition of $t_{\rm cc}$.
 That said, we do not impose any further meaning on $t_{\rm cc}$ than a rough estimate of the model environment; we do not attempt to, for example, utilize it as a quantitative measure of the evolutionary stages of the clouds.

-Fig. \ref{fig:all_model} displays all models performed in this study at a fixed time of $t=28\,\rm Myr$.
-The left column (from panel a-1 to h-1) shows the density distribution projected along the $z$-axis (i.e., the axis perpendicular to the halo magnetic field and the direction of the cloud's motion).
-The color shows the maximum density along the projection axis in order to display dense structures with small path lengths that are not evident if we plot the column density distribution.
-The right column (from panel a-2 to h-2) is the magnetic field lines colored by the field strength.
-Models that started from the clumpy cloud initial condition (MC, HC, MC-Z003, MC-NoCool, MC-p2.7, and MC-p3.5) share broad similarities in their morphology: the main cloud body has three prominent ``heads'' and there are multiple filamentary tails extended along the direction of the motion.
-In comparison, models with uniform density initial cloud (MU and HU) have a razor-thin tail.
+Fig. \ref{fig:all_model} displays all models performed in this study at a fixed time of $t=28\,\rm Myr$\footnote{Links to movies showing the full time evolution of the clouds are provided at the end of the manuscript. }.
+The left column (from panel a-1 to h-1) shows the column density distribution integrated along the $z$-axis (i.e., the axis perpendicular to the halo magnetic field and the direction of the cloud's motion).
+The right column (from panel a-2 to h-2) is the 3D distribution of magnetic field lines coloured by the field strength at a given location.
+All panels are viewed along the $z$-axis.
+These images are generated using VisIt software (\citealt{VisIt}).
+For visualization purposes, we show only the field lines sampled from a set of seed locations of a $40\times3\times20$ mesh grid bounded within a box between $x = [-0.9,5.9]\,\rm kpc$, $y = [-0.5,0.5]\,\rm kpc$, and $z = [-0.8,0.8]\,\rm kpc$.

+Models that started from the clumpy cloud initial conditions (MC, HC, MC-Z003, MC-NoCool, MC-p2.7, and MC-p3.5) share broad similarities in their cloud morphology: the main cloud body has three prominent ``heads'' and there are multiple filamentary tails extended along the direction of the motion.
+In comparison, models with uniform density initial clouds (MU and HU) show a razor-thin tail.
 Earlier studies have shown that such an extremely thin plane-shaped tail is an artefact of the spherically symmetric initial conditions for the cloud.
 When the perfect symmetry is broken by, for example, random internal velocities (\citealt{Kooij_2021}) or a random internal magnetic field (\citealt{McCourt_2015}), such a tail does not form even behind uniform density clouds.